OpenAPI specification and validation

 2. In section OpenAPI Specification, upload the OAS documents.

-2. Next, enforce OpenAPI validation per mapping:
+2. Next, enforce OpenAPI validation in each module's basic mapping template:

 1. In the Configuration Center, go to